 Most people get the "cans, bottles and paper" part of recycling but are not sure about plastics.
 Today, rinsed plastic deli and produce containers are fine to recycle.
 Juice boxes and soup asceptic containers (those rectangular ones in the grocery soup aisle) are also eligible to recycle-inf fact you can recycle all plastics marked #1-7 on the bottom.

 Automated collection of recycling is every other week for residents in unitis 1-12 (single family homes through apartment buildings containing 12 apartments or fewer).
 Half of the City is collected in carts one week and the other half the next week.
 Each residence included in the program is sent a calendar for the year in December,noting their service schedule.
-If you lost your collection schedule, you can download a map with a collection schedule or you can pick on up at City Hall, 6431 University Ave.
+If you lost your collection schedule, you can download a map with a collection schedule as above or you can pick on up at City Hall, 6431 University Ave.
 NE in Fridley.
 If you don't know which week (Blue or Grey) you are in, you can find out using Property Information Search by typing in the number of your address.